evolvingstuff/vdw2/content/posts/pain-relieved-by-vitamin-d-if-trial-lasted-more-than-5-months-endometriosis-50k-weekly-for-12-months.md

 <code class="language-text">
 Markdown:
 --------
- **Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.It takes at least 5 months for vitamin D dosing to fully respond without a loading doseLoading doses, on the other hand, result in a response/benefit in &lt; 1 month**
+ **Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.
+It takes at least 5 months for vitamin D dosing to fully respond without a loading dose
+Loading doses, on the other hand, result in a response/benefit in &lt; 1 month**

 {{&lt; toc &gt;}}